Gender inequality in Honduras: Domestic violence

 The Domestic Violence Act took effect after a long struggle by women's rights activists to get it passed.
-It is the only form of legislation in place that directly address violence against girls and women.
-The act was focused on dealing with violence in the home, an issue which was largely overlooked by local authorities.
-The act needed not only to get police to crack down, but the judicial system and social systems also needed to be adjusted to deal with the repercussions.
-In 1998, the act was passed and the authorities were charged with the difficult task of dealing with such a widespread and controversial issue.
+It is the only form of legislation in place that directly addresses violence against girls and women.
+This legislation was focused on dealing with violence in the home, an issue which was largely overlooked by local authorities.
+The Domestic Violence Act would have resulted in a crackdown on domestic violence by the police, but the judicial and social systems needed adjustments to deal with the changes.
+In 1997, the act was passed and the authorities were charged with the difficult task of dealing with such a widespread and controversial issue.
 In order to deal with new court cases, special domestic violence judges were assigned to handle the new caseload.
 Since 1998 the National Women's Institute (Institutio Nacional de Mujer) has focused on creation, development, promotion, and implementation of policies that are designed to protect the lives of girls and women.

 The act was inspired by the Convention on the Elimination of All Forms of Discrimination Against Women, as well as other international organizations in support of women's rights, and had a main goal of reducing violence towards women in Honduras.
 There was also a network of therapists, charged with providing family counseling to those that were affected by the bill.
 Men who were sanctioned by the bill were also monitored to reduce the chances of future violence.
 The bill started off only being enforced around the capital and other major cities, but quickly spread throughout all of Honduras.
 This was a major step in reducing the frequency and acceptability of gender violence in Honduras.